tt-isv-org/scc/article/details.md

 ```

 The annotations define default values for:
-(_Rich, I think I've described correctly how these defaults are used, but please check my descriptions for accuracy._)

 * SELinux options (MCS stands for multi-category security) -- If the SCC sets `seLinuxContext.type` to `MustRunAs` and does not set the `seLinuxContext.seLinuxOptions`, then the project's MSC options will be used as the default SELinux options
 * group IDs -- If the SCC sets the `supplementalGroups.type` to `MustRunAs` but does not specify the range, the project's supplemental groups range will be used by default
 * user IDs -- If the SCC sets the `runAsUser.type` to `MustRunAsRange` but does not specify the range, the project's UID range will be used by default